The following post is from Andrea of AndreaDekker.com: Does Your Home Have White Space?

-I don’t like cluttering up my closet, my kitchen, my filing cabinet, my email Inbox, my basement, or my life with stuff I don’t need, want, use, or love.
+I don’t like cluttering up my closet, kitchen, filing cabinet, email Inbox, basement, or life with stuff I don’t need, want, use, or love.

 Because of this, our home actually has a handful of empty files, empty kitchen and bathroom drawers, empty shelves, and even one completely empty closet!

-I think of these empty spaces as our home’s “white space”.
+These empty spaces are our home’s “white space.”

 They aren’t empty because I’m waiting anxiously to fill them up again.
 They aren’t empty because I haven’t found the right thing to put in them.
 They are empty because we don’t NEED that much stuff.

-Obviously, in smaller homes and apartments, white space might be a bit harder to come by — and I have absolutely no issues with filling your home with things you actually do use, want, need, and love.
+In smaller homes and apartments, white space might be a bit harder to come by — and I have absolutely no issues with filling your home with things you actually use, want, need, and love.

 It’s all that other stuff I question.
 You know, the stuff in the very back of your junk drawer, the stuff on the top shelf in your garage that you haven’t touched in years, the stuff you don’t even realize is lying on the floor in the back of your closet, the bins of stuff in your basement or storage closet.

-Even though you might technically have the space to store all of that stuff, I have a feeling it subtly causes some amount of stress in your life.
-Maybe you wish your garage wasn’t so full, maybe you feel bad about all the toys your kids have, maybe you feel bad about money spent on that exercise equipment you never use.
+Even though you might technically have the space to store all that stuff, I feel it subtly causes some stress in your life.
+Maybe you wish your garage wasn’t so full.
+Maybe you feel bad about all the toys your kids have.
+Maybe you feel bad about money spent on exercise equipment you never use.

 Every time you drive in the garage, you resent how cluttered it looks.
 Every time you help your children put their toys away, you think about how many toys they don’t even use.
 Every time you walk past the unused exercise equipment, you regret the money you spent and silently begrudge the fact that you aren’t motivated enough to exercise each week.

-Yes, you probably paid good money for this stuff, but I guarantee your home will feel lighter and your life will be less stressful if you simply remove all the extra, unused stuff and instead, create a little white space instead.
+Yes, you probably paid good money for this stuff, but I guarantee your home will feel lighter, and your life will be less stressful if you simply remove all the unused stuff and create a little white space instead.